COVID-19 advice and resources

 Meeting with Chief Health Officer

-Our union has met with Queensland’s Chief Health Officer, Dr Jeannette Young, to consider member concerns about the current advice for the operation of Queensland schools.
+Our union met with Queensland’s Chief Health Officer, Dr Jeannette Young, in the latter part of 2020 to consider member concerns about the current advice for the operation of Queensland schools.

 These concerns included: